pretix/pretix-docs/docs/guides/meta/index.md

  - [keep sentences short](#keep-sentences-short)
  - [keep paragraphs short](#keep-paragraphs-short)
  - use the [active voice](#use-the-active-voice) and imperative
- - only use the [passive voice](#only-use-passive-voice-when-appropriate) when appropriate
+ - only use the [passive voice](#only-use-passive-voice-in-a-few-special-cases) in a few special cases
  - include [image descriptions](#add-image-descriptions), also known as alt text
  - add [cross-references](#add-cross-references)
  - link to [external documentation](#link-to-external-documentation)